ZloeSabo/puppet-hugo/README.md

 ## Description

-A Puppet module for managing [Hugo](https://gohugo.io/) (A static website engine).
+A Puppet module for managing [Hugo][hugo]) (A static website engine).

 This module installs Hugo using pre-built binaries and does not need external package repositories.
-It's also capable of site generation from VCS (version control system) repositories (see [puppet-vcsrepo][puppetlabs-vcsrepo] for list of supported repository types).
+It's also capable of site generation from VCS (version control system) repositories.

 ## Setup